What is the Securities and Exchange Commission (SEC)?

 3. Division of Investment Management

-The division helps the SEC in executing its role of protecting investors and promoting capital formation.
-It oversees and regulates the country’s investment management industry that’s worth $66.8 trillion.
+The division of Investment Management helps the Securities and Exchange Commission in executing its role of protecting investors and promoting capital formation.
+It oversees and regulates the country’s investment management industry.
 It ensures that disclosures about investments such as mutual funds and exchange-traded funds are useful to retail customers.
 The division also ensures that the regulatory costs are not too high.

 4. Division of Enforcement

-The division is responsible for the enforcement of securities laws.
+The division of Enforcement is responsible for the enforcement of securities laws.
 It gives recommendations on the commencement of investigations of securities law violations.
-It is also in charge of working closely with law enforcement agencies not only in the country but also around the world to take on criminal cases.
+It is also in charge of working closely with law enforcement agencies to take on criminal cases.

 5. Division of Economic and Risk Analysis

-The division is in charge of protecting investors and keeping markets fair, orderly, and efficient.
-It also provides economic analyses and data analytics and interacts with almost all divisions and offices within the Commission.
+This division is in charge of protecting investors and keeping markets fair, orderly, and efficient.
+It also provides economic analyses and data analytics, and interacts with almost all divisions and offices within the Commission.